Vehicle-data507/Real-world-data/README.md

 | Vehicle#10     | It contains a total of 324 battery cells |

-If you have any further questions regarding the dataset, feel free to contact: mshaojing97@mail.scut.edu.cn
+Currently, one month of operational data per vehicle has been provided.
+For access to the full dataset, please contact: mshaojing97@mail.scut.edu.cn